FiXato/Plexodus-Tools/README.md

 ```

 _Note: I'm using `gsed`, `gcut` and `ggrep` here to indicate I'm using the GNU versions of the utilities, rather than the BSD versions supplied by macOS.
 These versions can be installed (and linked with `g`-prefixes) through Homebrew on macOS.
 For instance with `brew install sed cut grep`.
 On other platforms such as Linux and Windows Cygwin, you're likely installing the GNU versions anyway._

+## Export to other formats
+Some of the other tools will assist in converting the (filtered) data to other formats, such as for instance HTML, or possibly Atom of json-ld, for import into other platforms.

 ## License
 This project is [licensed under the terms of the GPLv3 license](LICENSE).